Skip to content

 The Panasonic Arc 6 does not require a cleaning fluid cartridge like some other shavers, and fluid is just added into the bottom tray.
 This is something I favor over cartridges.

 Without a doubt, the Panasonic Arc 6 is a mean shaving machine that mows down facial hair growth at decent speeds.
-However, I was not overly impressed and a couple of factors like the bulky head and straggler hairs left over was not great.
+However, I was not overly impressed, and a couple of factors, like the bulky head and straggler hairs left over, were not great.

-Gentleman that have slightly coarser hair than others may benefit from the added aggressiveness the Arc 6 provides.
-And guys that shave around the three-day mark would also benefit from the cutting power of this shaver.
+Gentlemen who have slightly coarser hair than others may benefit from the added aggressiveness the Arc 6 provides.
+Guys who shave around the three-day mark would also benefit from the cutting power of this shaver.

 I’m not sure this is the right choice of shaver for those with more sensitive skin and those prone to neck irritation.
 For sensitive skin, I lean more toward the Braun Series 9 Pro or the Philips Norelco S9000 Prestige.

-If you own an Arc 5 and are thinking about upgrading, then I think you might really enjoy the slight improvements of the Arc 6.
-I would just keep in mind that they weren’t massive improvements for me, and the Arc 5 is already a great shaver.
+If you own an Arc 5 and are thinking about upgrading, then I think you might enjoy the slight improvements of the Arc 6.
+I would just keep in mind that they weren’t massive improvements for me, and the Arc 5 (Panasonic Arc 5 Review) is already a great shaver.